Port Union Waterfront Park Shoreline Maintenance Project

 Construction Information

-Work is scheduled to begin in April of 2026 and be completed by winter of 2026.
+Work began in April of 2026 and is scheduled to be completed by winter of 2026.
 Any timeline updates will be posted here as the project progresses.

 Construction activities will include material deliveries to the park by barge on weekdays during work hours where possible.
 Occasional conditions such as extreme weather or low water levels may require deliveries to occur outside this window.